Written by Erin Dague and Ashley Toler

 Massage Gift Certificate

-A new board game, for either the classroom, or personal use at home, is a great idea this holiday season.
-Connecting with family and students, through play is a great way to invest in your child’s education and your teacher.
+A new board game, for either the classroom or personal use at home, is a great idea for teacher appreciation week.
+Connecting with family and students through play is a great way to invest in your child’s education and your teacher.

 Reusable Water Bottle